folio-org/folio-org.github.io/doc/troubleshooting.md

 Some FOLIO repositories utilize “git submodules” for sections of common code.
 Some git clients do not handle this properly.
 See [notes](setup#update-git-submodules).

+## Do development and operations as a regular user

+As usual, do all development and running as a regular user, not as root.
+Otherwise there will be strange behaviour, and various facilities and tools might not be available.
+For example, Postgres (including the embedded one) refuses to run as root.

 ## Missing certificate authority for Let's Encrypt